 Later, Roy Fielding (in the year 2000) presented his doctoral dissertation, “Architectural Styles and the Design of Network-based Software Architecture.”
 He coined the term “REST,” an architectural style for distributed hypermedia systems.
 Put simply, REST (short for REpresentational State Transfer) is an architectural style defined to help create and organize distributed systems.
 The key word from that definition should be “style,” because an important aspect of REST (and which is one of the main reasons books like this one exist) is that it is an architectural style—not a guideline, not a standard, or anything that would imply that there are a set of hard rules to follow in order to end up having a RESTful architecture.

-This chapter has details about REST fundamentals, SOAP vs. REST, and Web Architectural Style.
+In this chapter, I’ll be covering REST fundamentals, SOAP vs. REST, and Web Architectural Style to provide a solid foundation and better prepare you for what you’ll see in later chapters.

+REST

 The main idea behind REST is that a distributed system, organized RESTfully, will improve in the following areas: